 This was not our first winter overland adventure.
 Two years earlier we had spent seven weeks in snow, on Japan’s northernmost island of Hokkaido.
 In the years prior to that, we had had a series of cold nights in the Himalayas and the Andean highlands.

 Here’s what we have learned over the years to ensure a comfortable overland journey in winter, and in particular during our winter in Siberia.

 Note: Of course you need winter tires, functioning glow plugs, anti-freeze and a number of other measures necessary before the onset of winter.
 But since those are necessities whether you go on an overland trip or commute to work, I’ll leave those aside.

 Here we will be talking about comfort-related issues for an overland journey that includes camping.

-The Basic Preparation for a Winter Road Trip in Siberia
+A Proper Preparation for a Winter Road Trip in Siberia

 Thermal underwear is an essential layer to stay warm, serves perfectly as pajamas, and takes up little space in your clothes department.
 During winter we basically live in our Armadillo merino-wool base layers.